chindraba-work/inventory-rollup/README.md

 ## Description

+A Bash script to automate as much as practiacally can be automated using the Perl script described below.
+The Bash script handles processing of the manually downloaded Excel files directly.
+After the Perl script has done its part the SQL script is run and the output converted to an Excel file for manual uploading.

-A Perl script for processing an exported usage report to populate/update a database to allow viewing the data in multiple ways.
+The Perl script processes an exported usage report to populate/update a database to allow viewing the data in multiple ways.

 Like as not this will be of value to nobody, and in time not even to myself.

-On Monday I'm expected to place a restocking order for my warehouse.
-I've no clue what usage levels exist, or have existed, leading to being clueless as to how much to order.
+On Mondays I'm expected to place a restocking order for my warehouse.
+I've still limited clues what usage levels exist, and they seem highly variable, leading to being clueless as to how much to order.
 The system software has very few reports, at my access level anyway, and only one way to view them.
 One report which can hold, after a few runs, all the data I think I need is able to be exported to Excel.
 This is a step in digesting that Excel data and placing it in a MySQL database.

 [TOP](#contents)

 ## Requirements

+- Working access to a Bash shell
+- LibreOffice Calc for converting the files
 - Working install of Perl
 - Access to a MySQL/MariaDB database, including the ability to create new databases
-- Excel or any spreadsheet program able to read `.xlsx` files
+- Excel or any spreadsheet program able to read `.xlsx` files if using the old method
 - Probably a GNU/Linux system, as this has not been tried in Windows or Mac